Snowflake-Labs/lezer-snowsql/Contributing.md

 ------------

-Steps to start with CodeMirror PromQL and Lezer PromQL.
+Steps to start with CodeMirror SnowSQL and Lezer SnowSQL.

-Clone codemirror-promql
+Clone codemirror-snowsql

-Cd to codemirror-promql after cloning.
+Cd to codemirror-snowsql after cloning.

 Run `npm install` to install dependencies.

-Run `npm run build` to build codemirror-promql.
+Run `npm run build` to build codemirror-snowsql.

 Run `npm start` to start it.

-The same steps can be repeated with CodeMirror SnowSQL and Lezer PromQL.
+The same steps can be repeated with CodeMirror SnowSQL and Lezer SnowSQL.
 Currently please clone the WIP branches for both repos.

 codemirror-snowsql-wip and lezer-snowsql-wip
 --------------